openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/README.md

   - `metadata` - information about the data used for inference.

   *Return*
-  - list of the output data sorted by output layers order
+  - list of the output data in an order expected by the accuracy metric if any is used

 `IEEngine` supports data returned by `DataLoader` in the format:
 ```